dmerejkowsky/blog/content/post/0084-tips-from-a-build-farmer-part-2-some-concepts.md

 Usually, builds have a *number*, and jobs have a *name*.

-I know, that "build" has many other meanings in the programming world, but I don't have a better one.
+P.S: I know that "build" has many other meanings in the programming world, but I don't have a better one.

 ## Failure and success

 Builds have **only one way** to *succeed*, and many ways to *fail*.
-(The script could not run, the compilation failed, all the tests but one passed ...).
+(The script could not run, the compilation failed, all the tests but one passed, etc. ).

 By extension, we say that a job is *failing* when the most recent build failed.
 We say that the job is *stable* if the last build succeed.
 Thus a job can *go from stable to failing*, or *be back to stable*.

-Job can have other states depending on the coordinator such as "skipped', "starting", or "cancelled"
+Job can have other states depending on the coordinator such as "skipped', "starting", or "cancelled".

 Side note: Jenkins assigns colors to builds, such as "yellow" when the compilation is OK but some tests are failing.
 For me a yellow build is just an other kind of *failed* build. [^3]